ycpcs/cs320-spring2024/labs/lab03.md

 In this course, you may also use [EGit](https://www.eclipse.org/egit/), which is the Git client software built into Eclipse.
 This lab will familiarize you with using git and EGit.

-You may also use use the [GitHub Desktop Client](https://desktop.github.com) or the [Git-Tower Desktop Client](https://git-tower.com), both of which facilitate easy(er) access and use of Git.
+You may also use use the [GitHub Desktop Client](https://desktop.github.com) or the [Git-Tower Desktop Client](https://git-tower.com), both of which facilitate easy(er) access and use of Git and are free to download and use.

 ## Before you start